VR-API-Integration/file-api-integration-examples/powershell/download/README.md

-# File API Powershell download examples
+# File API PowerShell download examples

-A collection of examples to download files with the File API using **Powershell**.
+A collection of examples to download files with the File API using **PowerShell**.

 ## Prerequisites

-- The script was prepared for Powershell version 5.1 or above.
+- The script was prepared for PowerShell version 5.1 or above.
 With lower versions it might not work properly.
 - Files to be downloaded cannot be bigger than 2 GB.

 ## Getting Started